 The pavilion is where many people can hang out, cook and eat, play music and reconnect with familiar faces.
 It has a cement floor and is sheltered on two sides.
 There are 15 picnic tables, numerous benches, and a fireplace with a fantastic kitchen attached.
 Plenty of outlets available around the perimeter.

-There is no cleaning service, so please clean the dishes and the space before you leave.
+There is no Cleaning Service, so please clean the dishes and the space before you leave.
 Thank you!

 Restrooms are located about 50 yards from the Pavilion and near the 4 cabins.
 Each men’s and women’s restroom has hot and cold water with three showers, two toilets, and a sink.
 The camp supplies toilet paper and hand soap, though it wouldn’t hurt to bring extra supplies if you have a large group.

 There are four group cabins available for use at Pine Bluff.
 Three of the cabins sleep 10 people each, and the fourth cabin sleeps 16 people.
 These are rustic cabins with bunk beds much like you would find at, well…a 4-H camp.
 You may need to open windows and sweep when you arrive.
+Campers bring their own bedding, towels, etc.

 RV’s and Pop-up Trailers